sbip-sg/tsll/docs/installation.rst

   .. code-block:: sh

-     sudo npm install -g @lungchen/typescriptllvm
+     sudo -E npm install -g @lungchen/typescriptllvm

+  Note that remember to add ``-E`` after ``sudo`` in the above command to ensure the custom LLVM setting is copied to the root environment.

-  After this step, it can be run globally by the command ``typescriptllvm``
+  After this step, it can be run globally by the command ``typescriptllvm``.

 Local installation
 ^^^^^^^^^^^^^^^^^^^^